-- New staff will be trained in L3, TEN, FoR, TOWN, AVID and will focus on student achievement to meet expected benchmarks. - All staff who have been previously trained will continue with Ongoing Professional Learning (OPL). - Continue to develop and refine whole school data collection and tracking systems with a focus on impact and evidence. - Implementation of specific intervention programs designed to target high need students. - Implement strategies to increase the proportion of students in Years 3 and 5 in the top two bands by 2020.
+- New staff will be trained in existing high quality, researched based programs while undertaking professional learning to develop future focused literacy and numeracy teaching practices. - Continue and refine a tailored differentiated approach to strengthening teacher capacity and student learning that is based on data. - Implementation of specific intervention programs designed to target high need students. - Implement strategies to increase the proportion of students in Years 3 and 5 in the top two bands by 2020.